green-haskell/concurrency-benchmark/README.md

 This repository contains a set of Haskell benchmarks.
 It was used in a empirical study on the energy behavior of Haskell's concurrent programming constructs.
 You can find more information about the benchmarks as well as the study on this [paper](http://green-haskell.github.io/papers/saner2016.pdf) and on this [blog post](http://fernandocastor.github.io/general/2015/11/19/green-haskell.html).

 ## Instructions
+This section contains instructions to setup the environment and execute the benchmarks.
+These instructions were tested on a machine running **Ubuntu Server 14.04.3 LTS** but should work as is for other versions of Ubuntu.

+Due to the fact that these benchmarks were developed to be used in a study about energy consumption, these instruction assumes that you will run it on a machine with a modern Intel processor in order to be able to access the linux `msr` module and collect energy data.

+It's important to notice that the instructions say to install the cabal packages globally.
+This is needed because the benchmarks have to be executed by root in order to have access to the energy readings.

 ### Install system dependencies
 ```
 $ sudo add-apt-repository ppa:hvr/ghc